 Stir-fry has a lot going for it in terms of health.
-The traditional seasonings, including garlic, ginger, and onion, are super-low-calorie and provide tons of nutrition.
-Some of the meat can be replaced with chunks of broccoli, one of the lowest-calorie foods available, and don’t skimp on other veggies, such as peppers and snow peas.
-Seasoned with low-calorie chilies and soy sauce, rather than thick, store-bought sauces that can hide a lot of calories, this is a dish for filling up without packing on the pounds.
+The traditional seasonings, including garlic, ginger, and onion, are low-calorie and provide tons of nutrition.
+Some of the meat can be replaced with chunks of broccoli, one of the lowest-calorie foods available.
+Don’t skimp on other veggies, such as peppers and snow peas.
+Seasoned with low-calorie chilies and soy sauce, rather than store-bought sauces that can hide a lot of calories, this is a dish for filling up without packing on the pounds.

-Dessert can be tough for people trying to lose weight, and it’s important to have options.
-Grilling makes it easy to avoid high-fat sweets, because caramelized stone fruit is just as tasty as any pie or cookie, offering layers of flavor from the ripe fruits themselves and the hot grill char.
-A tiny scoop of ice cream or yogurt on top won’t destroy this low-calorie dish, but stick mainly to the fruit and indulge guilt-free.
+Dessert can be tough for people trying to lose weight, and it’s important to have healthy options.
+Grilling makes it easy to avoid high-fat sweets, because caramelized stone fruit is just as tasty as any pie or cookie.
+Grilling provides layers of flavor from the ripe fruits themselves and the hot grill char.
+A tiny scoop of ice cream or yogurt on top won’t destroy this low-calorie dish, but stick mainly to the fruit to indulge guilt-free.

 This trick is a game-changer for anyone trying to lose weight, cut carbs, or avoid gluten: Replace pasta with zoodles, or spiralized zucchini.
-(Some other vegetables, such as yellow summer squash, also work.)
-It cuts the calories by more than half, and in-season zucchini is even cheaper than pasta by volume.
+Some other vegetables, such as yellow summer squash, also work.
+Choosing zucchini cuts the calories by more than half, and in-season zucchini is even cheaper than pasta by volume.
 For the best texture, be sure to salt and drain the zoodles, squeezing to remove excess moisture before adding sauce.
-That way, they stay firm and don’t make the dish too watery.
+This process allows the zoodles to stay firm and prevent the dish from becoming too watery.

 No one should have to miss out on ice cream — even people trying to shed pounds quickly.
 Instead of opening a pint, simply blend frozen bananas, pulsing until they are crushed and blending until smooth, to make a one-ingredient treat that's delicious and satisfying.
 Eat banana "ice cream" right away as soft-serve or stash it in the freezer for a harder consistency.
 Add flavor with cinnamon, vanilla, or even a few nuts.